Astrid Lindgren Nomination 2025

-I am on the Writers in Schools Scheme, which is one of the longest running arts-in-education programmes in the country.
+I am on the Writers in Schools Scheme, which is one of the longest running arts-in-education programmes in Ireland and Northern Ireland.
 It is run by Poetry Ireland and funded by the Arts Council/ An Chomhairle Ealaíon.
 The Writer in Schools Scheme part-funds visits by writers and storytellers to schools throughout Ireland.

 I also visit schools, libraries and events independently of the Writers in Schools Scheme.
-If this is something of interest to you and you're wondering how much it costs, I charge the same rates as the Writers in School Scheme for visits, workshop, travel and subsistence expenses.
-Get in touch with me if you need to know more information or if you have other ideas that aren't covered here.
+If this is something of interest to you, please get in touch to discuss what you have in mind, or if you have other ideas that aren't covered here.

-My last two books, A Dangerous Crossing and Chalkline are very suitable for discussion groups and workshops around the area of Developmental Education.
+My last three books, Run For Your Life, A Dangerous Crossing and Chalkline are very suitable for discussion groups and workshops around Developmental Education.
 I have used them as a base around which to build a programme of lessons on multicultural education.

 If you are interested in arranging a visit, please feel welcome to contact me.

-Once I've agreed a visit date and time with you, I'll be in touch to find out about the number and age of participants, the location, the facilities, and what type of talk or workshop you're expecting.
-I might ask for access to audio-visual equipment, a white board, flip-chart and pens and paper for participants.
+When I'm planning a visit to you, I'll look for information about the date and time, the number and age of participants, the location and facilities, and what type of talk or workshop you're expecting.
+Depending on what I'll be doing, I might ask for access to audio-visual equipment, a white board, flip-chart, or pens and paper for participants.

 It's really helpful if participants are prepared in advance for my visit, so they know who to expect and what I will be doing.
 I don't expect everyone to have read my books, but it makes for a more successful and enjoyable visit for everyone if students and participants know something about me.